ShainaJ25/deep-learning-challenge/Deep Learning Challenge/Report.md

       * I was not able to achieve the target model performance for either my neural network model or my optimized neural network model.

     * What steps did you take in your attempts to increase model performance?
-      * The steps I took to increase model performance in my attempts were to clean and remove feautres and trying different number of layers, activations, and epochs.
+      * The steps I took in my attempts to increase model performance were to clean and remove features while also trying different numbers of layers, activations, and epochs.

 3. Summary: